gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 **Differences in support between clients**

-If you have the AIP unified labeling client, functionality differs from the classic client as follows:
+If you have the AIP unified labeling client, functionality differs from the classic client as follows.

+In the unified labeling client:

 - This cmdlet returns label information from your own tenant only and the *LabelingSiteId* parameter is not displayed in the output.